 What You Need to Know Before Opening a Bank Account

-How Does ChexSystems Work?
+How does ChexSystems work?

-- False information provided on the account.
+- False information provided on a bank account.

 - Nonpayment of insufficient funds or overdraft.